MehaJain/PowerDiaryChat/README.md

 Implementation details:

--User interface using WPF with MVVM Light
--Entity Framework Code First Approach to save/load dummy data
+-User interface using WPF with MVVM Light, which can be easily replaced with Web App -Entity Framework Code First Approach to save/load dummy data

 Coding components: